-Therefore, depending on the specific projects that respond to the County's anticipated RFP to allocated the HOME ARP funds for capital projects, Thurston County expects to create between 8-40 units of affordable housing with HOME ARP funds.
+Therefore, depending on the specific projects that respond to the County's anticipated RFP to allocated the HOME ARP funds for capital projects, Thurston County expects to create between 8-40 units of affordable housing with HOME ARP funds, depending on the amount of leverage an application brings to the specific project.
 While all units within a HOME ARP funded project may not serve a HOME ARP qualifying population, the units identified as HOME ARP units in each property will be occupied by a household from a qualified population.